In this tutorial you will learn about the C Scope Rules and its application with practical example.

-Scope defines the region of visibility or availability for a variable, out of which we can not reference that variable.
-There are two main kinds of scope.
+The c scope rules define the region of visibility or availability for a variable, out of which we can not reference that variable.
+There are two main kinds of c scope rules:

-Variable declared inside a function or block of code are called local variables.
+Variables declared inside a function or block of code are called local variables.
 They can be accessed only inside that function or block of code.
-Local variables are not available to outside function.
+Local variables are not available to outside functions.

 /* global variable declaration */